Akorex/Computer-Vision/README.md

 # Computer-Vision
 Repository on tasks on computer vision with neural networks.
-Tasks include Image classification, Object detection and Segmentation
+Tasks include Image classification, Object detection and Segmentation.
+For details on deployment of some of these models, you can view the [Model Playground repository](https://github.com/Akorex/Model-Playground)

 ## Recognising-bird-species-with-CNNs